 In October 2019, I made the leap to Independent Publisher, and Homestead became available in paperback and e-book.
 You’ll find Sasha Of The Chukchi Sea: Homestead, on Amazon Books and in the Kindle Store.

-I’m excited to say Lodge is scheduled to be published November 13th 2019.
+I’m excited to say Lodge was published November 13th 2019.

 As we move into the third volume, tentatively titled Caravan, I’m keenly aware of enabling each volume to stand on its own while maintaining a continuity of linearity in Sasha’s life.
 While reading the series starting at the beginning will provide the fullest experience, one should be able to read any volume without any prerequisites.

 Additionally, descriptions herein and elsewhere must provide some insight into the main theme of each volume without giving away any surprises or twists in the story.
 (The modern term would be Spoilers).